 How to Warm Up for the Barbell

-Not only will it grease the groove and help you determine your working weight for the day by how easy or heard a certain weight feels, but the extra volume is also helpful for fat loss and hypertrophy goals.
+After your mobility routine, you’ll want to perform ramp-up sets as an extended warm-up.
+These sets grease the groove and help you determine your working weight for the day by how easy or hard a certain weight feels.
+The extra volume is also helpful for fat loss and hypertrophy goals.

-Here’s an example of a ramp-up sets for barbell back squats:
+Here’s an example of a ramp-up sets for barbell deadlifts:

 More Barbell Training Tips